sahibul-nf/educative_app_clone/assets/lessons/#6 Create the Home Page.md

 After that, we can copy and paste the code snippet provided below to create the `LevelIndicator` widget.
 This widget is a custom widget that displays the course level as a colored dot.

-Add the following code snippet to create the `LevelIndicator` widget in the `lib/widgets` directory:
+Add the following code snippet to create the `LevelIndicator` widget in the `lib/widgets/level_indicator.dart` file:

 ```dart
 import 'package:flutter/material.dart';